postrv/autorust/README.md

 ### Advantages
 - Agent-based parallelism: optimise the threading across agents based on which agent is doing more work at any given time
-- Adversarial collaboration - one agent builds, one constructively checks the work, the third critiques it
+- Adversarial collaboration:
+  - one agent creates specs,
+  - another builds code
--
+  - another runs it
+  - the final one propagates feedback to the second agent for further iteration